Compiling a Custom Linux Kernel

 - "Do you pine for the nice days of Minix-1.1, when men were men and wrote their own device drivers?" - Linus Torvalds.
 Here's your chance to do just that!
 A detailed tutorial on how to write device drivers like kernel developers.
 (2006)

 - A source level debugger for the Linux kernel.
 It is used along with gdb to debug Linux kernel.
-KGDB will now be merged into the 2.6.26 kernel.
+The new KGDB and KDB interface has been merged into the 2.6.35 kernel (2010).

 KVM: Kernel-based Virtual Machine for Linux

 - A full virtualization solution for Linux on x86 hardware.
 It consists of a loadable kernel module (kvm.ko) and a userspace component.
-The kernel component of KVM is included in mainline Linux, and will appear in the 2.6.20 kernel.
+KVM is included in the mainline linux kernel since 2.6.20 and is stable and fast for most workloads.

 Kernel Hackers' Guide to Git